BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Last but not least, the only Starbucks in town is inside this City Market.
 It seems small compared to larger stores but has the same menu.
 Twice when I have visited they have been out of an ingredient (or two) for my favorite drinks and I’ve had to change plans, but that happens to me at other Starbucks locations as well, so no surprise here!

-One last note about shopping in Grocery Stores in Moab: Utah has strict liquor laws that allows grocers to only sell drinks with 5% or less ABV.
+One last note about shopping in Grocery Stores in Moab: Utah has strict liquor laws that allow grocers to only sell drinks with 5% or less ABV.
 If you’re planning on grabbing a bottle of wine while you shop you’ll be very disappointed with what you find.
 All alcoholic beverages over 5% ABV must be purchased at a Utah State Liquor store.
 All state Liquor stores are closed on Sundays and holidays, so make sure to plan ahead.

 Don’t feel like cooking?
 No Problem!
-Hopefully the recommendations listed above will help you know which restaurants to try and which to skip.
+Hopefully, the recommendations listed above will help you know which restaurants to try and which to skip.

 Final Thoughts

-My number one recommendation in order for you to fully enjoy your time in Moab is to stock up on snacks for the day’s adventures.
+My number one recommendation for you to fully enjoy your time in Moab is to stock up on snacks for the day’s adventures.
 Enjoy the amazing variety of restaurants available once you’re done adventuring for the day.

 Planning a vacation to Moab, Arches, and Canyonlands shouldn’t be stressful.
 We created a step-by-step itinerary so you can visit the best places at the right times!